DrrrChatbots/AvgLang/README.md

 Markdown liked language compiled to html embedded with js.

-Share your script by pasting the output to your Blog !
+Share your game by pasting the output to your Blog !

 Syntax :
 ```